mankle26/Pitfalls-of-time-series-forecasting/README.md

 ```
 <img src="pred26.png" width="800">

 ... meh... this is disappointing.
+Ok, it got the direction correctly but his seemed
+way better.
 Well, Stock data may be something different...
 But let´s give it one more try with a different input and prediction window.

 ```python